African fintech firm Flutterwave raises $35M, partners with Worldpay – TechCrunch

 The value the startup has created is underscored not just by transactional volume the company generates, but the partnerships it has attracted.

-A growing list of the masters of the payment universe — Visa, Alipay, Worldpay — have shown they need Flutterwave to be relevant in Africa.
+A growing list of the masters of the payment universe — Visa, Alipay, Worldpay — have shown they need Flutterwave to do finance in Africa.